JakubTuta/Ledger-SDK/sdk_overview/README.md

 - **[FASTAPI_INTEGRATION.md](FASTAPI_INTEGRATION.md)** - How the FastAPI middleware works
 - **[COMPONENTS.md](COMPONENTS.md)** - Internal pieces of the SDK

-## Current Version

-**Python SDK v1.0.6** - Production-ready for FastAPI applications

-Includes automatic URL filtering and normalization for cleaner analytics.
-Architecture ready for Flask and Django integrations.

 ## Getting Started

 New to Ledger?
 Start with the [Python SDK README](../python/README.md) for installation and quick start.